Tissue shape from cell-scale active tensions: Non-planar tension triangulations and pressure differentials

 where $\Delta$ is the Laplace--Beltrami operator.
 In particular, a conformal map to the plane must fulfill the Liouville equation $-\lambda^{-2} \Delta \log \lambda = K$.
 The \emph{uniformization theorem} states that this Poisson-like equation has a solution, unique up to scale: any curved 2D surface can be conformally mapped to the plane (provided it is topologically equivalent to a disk).

 The discrete equivalent of the curvature is the angle deficit at the vertices.
-By calculating how the angles of a triangle change as its sidelengths are rescaled, Ref.~\cite{Springborn.etal2008} showed that the change in discrete curvature due to a small discrete conformal deformation $d\uplambda_i$ reads:
+By calculating how the angles of a triangle change as its side lengths are rescaled, Ref.~\cite{Springborn.etal2008} showed that the change in discrete curvature due to a small discrete conformal deformation $d\uplambda_i$ reads:

 Here, $\Delta$ is a finite-element-like discrete Laplace operator.
 Indeed, the Laplacian of a discrete function $\uph_i$ on a triangulation can be calculated via the divergence formula (App.~\ref{app:discrete_Laplacian}):